sandu20021111/SmartMind-Quiz-Website/README.md

 ---

+## 📑 Uniqueness
+SmartMind stands out from other quiz platforms because:
+- 🎓 It is **focused on IT curriculum** specific to the campus.
+- 📂 Quizzes are organized **year-wise and module-wise** for easier navigation.
+- 📝 Each module includes a **module description** so students understand the module before attempting quizzes.
+- 📱 Designed with a **clean, mobile-friendly UI** for smooth learning anywhere.

+---

 ## 🎯 Objectives
 - Develop a **web-based quiz system** for IT students.
 - Support **academic revision** through structured quizzes.